jadermcg/mfmd/README.md

 Follow the instructions below to be able to run mfmd

 ### Prerequisites
-Before running the MFMD, you must install the following external programs: Java JRE 7 or higher, WEBLOGO and R.
+Before running MFMD, you must install the following external programs: Java JRE 7 or higher, WEBLOGO and R.
 For details about how to install these packages, go to:
 * JAVA: www.java.com
 * WEBLOGO: http://weblogo.threeplusone.com/